sethvincent/sdv/templates/CONTRIBUTING.md

 - Familiarity with [GitHub pull requests](https://help.github.com/articles/using-pull-requests) and issues.
 - Knowledge of [markdown](https://help.github.com/articles/markdown-basics/) for editing `.md` documents.
-- Understanding of JavaScript.
+- Understanding of or interest in learning technologies used in this project.

 ## Types of contributions

 Here are a few of the types of contributions that we're looking for.
 Have an idea but it doesn't fit into this list?
-Make an issue for it in the issues queue of the project.
+[Let us know!](README.md#contact).

 ### Ideas